RadioAktiveToast/WordleBot/README.md

-# basically copy and paste the wordle file into your IDE and make sure you have these 3 things downloaded:
+# basically copy and paste the wordle file into your IDE and make sure you have these 3 extensions downloaded:
 # random
 # requests
 # beautifulsoup4